Search by Keyword

 Songwriting History

 As quoted in the book accompanying the "Super Deluxe" 50th Annivery edition of the "White Album," George himself has stated that the song was written "at my mother's home in Warrington in the north of England - the spiritual home of George Formby!"
-This bungalow, named "Sevenoaks," was located in the village of Appleton Thorn, Warrenton, and was purchased by George in 1965 for his parents to live in after his Beatles' fame took root, making living in Liverpool intolerable.
-He apparently visited them shortly after his return from India with The Beatles and, during this visit in April or May, 1968, he had written the majority of "While My Guitar Gently Weeps."
+This bungalow, that was named "Sevenoaks," was located in the village of Appleton Thorn, Warrenton, and was bought by George Harrison in 1965 for his parents to live in after his Beatles' fame took root, making living in Liverpool intolerable.
+He apparently visited them shortly after his return from India with The Beatles and, during this visit in either April or May, 1968, he had written the majority of "While My Guitar Gently Weeps."

-As to the lyrics of the song, George explains: "I had a copy of the 'I Ching – The Book Of Changes.'
-In the West we think of coincidence as being something that just happens - it just happens that I am sitting here and the wind is blowing my hair, and so on.
-But the Eastern concept is that whatever happens is all meant to be, and that there's no such thing as coincidence - every little item that's going down has a purpose....The idea was in my head when I visited my parents' home in the North of England.
-I decided to write a song based on the first thing I saw upon opening any book – as it would be relative to that moment, at that time.
+As to the lyrics of the song, Harrison explained: "I had a copy of the 'I Ching, The Book Of Changes.'
+In the West we think of coincidence as something that just happens - it just happens that I am sitting here and that the wind is blowing my hair, and so on.
+But the Eastern concept is whatever happens is all meant to be, and that there is no such thing as coincidence, every little item that is going down has a purpose....That idea was in my head when I visited my parents' home in the North of England.
+So, I decided to write a song based on the first thing I saw upon opening any book – as it would be relative to that moment, at that time.
 I picked up a book at random, opened it – saw 'gently weeps' – then laid the book down again and started the song.
 Some of the words to the song were changed before I finally recorded it."
-As quoted in the above mentioned "White Album" book, George elaborates: "'While My Guitar Gently Weeps' was just a simple study based on the theory that everything has some purpose for being there at that given moment...So I open this book and I saw 'gently weeps.'
+As quoted in the above mentioned "White Album" book, George elaborated on this further: "'While My Guitar Gently Weeps' was just a simple study based on a theory that everything has some purpose for being there at that given moment...So I open this book and I saw 'gently weeps.'
 I shut the book and then I started the tune."

 Recording History